11 Tips to Support Your Grieving Process

 These dark days are part of your transformation.
 Wisdom comes from experience, and sometimes that experience is very painful.
 Wisdom helps you do better instead of staying bitter.
 It allows you to move forward from a new, more expanded perspective.
 That’s how these events lead to positive growth and long-term changes.

 Is there anything I can do to make future grieving easier?

 Yes, start doing the work on yourself now.
 Make a list of the most important relationships in your life and, as if this was your last communication, write out what you would like those people to know and what you would like them to say.
 You can also write letters to each loved one and either keep these letters for yourself or send them.
-This can be very beneficial to get clear before a loved one passes or before you pass.
-How would you like to remember others?
-How would you like others to remember you?
+This can be very beneficial to get clear before a loved one, or you pass.
+How would you like to remember others, and how would you want others to remember you?
 What would you like to forgive or have forgiven?
-Use Mindful Journaling as a tool to see what needs to be acknowledged, healed, and released.
+Use mindful journaling to see what needs to be acknowledged, healed, and released.

 Music for Grief